List of Night Gallery episodes: Unproduced scripts

-The story delves into the delicate psyche of an astronaut, driven by his Type-A zeal to be the first man to walk on the lunar surface, but he unravels when he finds, and destroys, evidence during his moon walk that he was, in fact, second to an obscure and discredited scientist from a century earlier.
-(Note: Although presented during the early planning stages for the show, the idea was jettisoned, but Serling later developed it into a short story and included it in the 1971 book, "Night Gallery").
+This story delves into the delicate psyche of an astronaut, driven by his Type-A zeal to be the first man to walk on the lunar surface.
+He unravels when he finds, and destroys, evidence during his Moon walk that he was, in fact, second to an obscure and discredited scientist from a century earlier.
+(Note: Although presented during the early planning stages for the show, the idea was jettisoned.
+However, Serling later developed it into a short story and included it in the 1971 book, Night Gallery).